ehedman/sdlSpeedometer/README.md

 - As in March 2026 the package ttyd is missing for the 64-bit trixie.
 You can get it from here instead.
 - wget https://github.com/tsl0922/ttyd/releases/download/1.7.7/ttyd.aarch64 and install it as /usr/bin/ttyd
 - When insalling ttyd with apt it will also start ttyd as a systemd service listening on port 7681.
 You probably don't want that.
 Disable it with sudo systemctl disable ttyd.
 In this applicaktion it is only used to run the remote configurator.

+### Note on Audio
+- This is a alsa level application for warning sounds, camera and hdmi interfaces.
+Higher level services such as PipeWire-Pulse may interfere with this app.

 ### System Software prerequisites for Xorg (deprecated)
 - sudo apt install xorg wmctrl xloadimage (not on a workstation)